We hope our awards will inspire others to continue to work towards ensuring the wellbeing of our children.

 Outstanding contribution to honouring connection to family, community, culture and country through the development of policy, programs or practice that promote self-determination for First Nations families, children and young people.

 Award winners will have demonstrated exceptional commitment to child protection Nominees achievements must be in accordance with the principles of the Child Protection Act 1999.

 Nominees may undertake the nominated project/achievement as part of work-related duties or community services.
 Nominees who accept nomination will be asked to consent to a criminal history check, child protection history check and additional checks as determined by the Child Protection Week Committee.
 The judging panel reserves the right to change the category under which the nomination is being considered if the submission is deemed to be more appropriate to another category.
 The judging panel reserves the right not to present an Award in a category if it feels there are no suitable submissions.
 Nominees may be individuals, groups or agencies according to the particular Award

-To complete your Award nomination, please respond briefly to at least two of the following selection criteria.
+To complete your Award nomination, please respond briefly to a maximum of two of the following selection criteria.
 Please limit your response to 500 words.
-Supporting material such as photographs, brochures, etcetera, may be submitted, but is not required.
+(250 words per criteria) Supporting material such as photographs, brochures, etcetera, may be submitted, but is not required.

 Nominations close at 5pm on Friday 19 May 2023.